sparrowcode/PermissionsKit/README.md

 I develop `SPPermissions` in Apple-way.
 For this, I check 30 apps to get UI-elements for it project.
 I am take screenshoot and draw it in Sketch.
 For example, `Allow` button is similar to `Get` button in the AppStore.
 Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I am design `SPPermissions`:

 [![Timelaps on YouTube](https://github.com/ivanvorobei/SPPermissions/blob/version-5/Assets/YouTube.jpg)](https://youtu.be/1mDdX7fQRv4)

+## Сooperation

+The development of this project is completely free, if you can make a contribution, it will help development.
+Here list of task what need do:

+- Add docs in source files.
+Description of public methods and parametrs.
+- Subtitles for [video](https://youtube.com/ivanvorobei) in any your native languages, where I tell you how to connect a configuration file.
+- Help me translate [Debts app](https://itunes.apple.com/app/id1446635818) for other languages.

 ## My projects